The Care Act

 The benefit of having an assessment is that it will identify care and support needs and provide information and advice about services aimed at meeting those needs.
-Click HERE to find out more about carers assessments.
+Click on the area that the person you care for lives in, to find out more about how to have a carers assessments:

 The previous law treated Carers differently from the people they care for.
 It was developed bit by bit and mixes up rights for carers of different ages.
 It was complicated, and made it difficult for carers to understand how to get support themselves.
 Previously carers did not have a legal right to receive support, although local authorities could provide support at their discretion.
 This meant that access to assessment and the range of support on offer can vary considerably.